 The Controversial Stuff

 The Court’s reasoning is canny, making it difficult for Congress to reverse.
-If Congress reversed the logic, reducing successful claims to where the only cause of the treatment was sex (or race, religion, etc.), many meritorious cases would be lost.
+If Congress reversed the logic, reducing successful claims to where the only cause of the treatment was sex (or race, or religion), many meritorious cases would be lost.
 This would be where, say, an employer rejects an applicant because she is black and had a poor employment record (see Owen & Briggs v James, CA ICR 618).
 An alternative method was deployed in the Civil Rights Act of 1991.
-Congress reversed part of Wards Cove v Atonio (1989, Sup Ct) by enacting that the matter ‘shall be in accordance with the law as it existed on June 4, 1989’ (the day before the judgment was given).
+Congress reversed part of Wards Cove v Atonio (1989, Sup Ct) by enacting that the matter ‘shall be in accordance with the law as it existed on 4 June 1989’ (the day before the judgment was given).
 But this would be unlikely to work in Bostock’s case because the Supreme Court had not previously ruled on the matter and the courts below were divided on it.

 It is noticeable that the EU and UK courts were, until recently, reluctant to advance the law regarding discrimination on grounds of sexual orientation without dedicated legislation.
 In other words, unelected judges waited for the signal from elected legislators.
 While most liberal-minded people of the world would welcome the United States joining the late 20th century (let alone 21st) on these matters, it should not be forgotten that this decision was made by judges and not the people’s elected representatives in Congress, who have steadfastly refused to enact legislation outlawing discrimination on the grounds of sexual orientation and gender reassignment.
 There may be uproar from sections of Congress over Bostock, but as mentioned before, it might prove too difficult to reverse it.